Giving part of the meadow the Chelsea Chop

 The idea is that by cutting back plants before or just as they come into flower there will be a subsequent delay in flowering as they regrow.
 If some plants are cut and others are not the flowering season will be extended.

-Using the Chelsea Chop in the meadow
+Using the Chelsea Chop in the Meadow

 We find that plants such as these will have regrown and be strongly blooming after the rest of meadow has bloomed and gone to seed.